Production Scheduling

 For instance number of operators for Prod A operation INS = 18:30 / 01:00 = 19 (rounded up)

-The scheduler will use these calculated cycle times:
+The scheduler will use these calculated cycle times, and calculate the total operation time for each job:

 Job operation time = Setup time + Cycle time x Quantity